merklefruit/claim-with-permit/README.md

-# Claim with Permit • Digital signature scheme for allow-listed claims
+# Claim with Permit • Digital signature scheme for allow-listed token claims

 Working proof of concept for a digital signature scheme that allows a user to sign a claim with a permit.
 The permit is a signed message that allows the claim to be signed by the user.
 The permit is signed by a trusted party, and the claim is executed by the user.
 The claim is only valid if the permit is valid.